MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 What's your guess?: 3
 ```

-The previous example is a numbers game which will continue until the numeric value you guess equals
+The previous example is a numbers game that continues until the value you guess equals the same
-the same number that the Get-Random cmdlet generated.
+number that the `Get-Random` cmdlet generated.

-Do While is just the opposite, it runs as long as the specified condition is evaluated to true.
+`Do While` is just the opposite.
+It runs as long as the specified condition evaluates to true.

 ```powershell
 $number = Get-Random -Minimum 1 -Maximum 10